epi2me-labs/epi2me-labs.github.io/content/blog/jupytermove/index.md

 Colab and recommended that it be used with our customised Jupyter notebook server.

-Google Colab is not without its floors however for our purposes.
+Google Colab is not without its flaws however for our purposes.
 Connecting the user interface to the notebook server is a clunky affair, the interface is geared toward using Google's cloud compute and storing documents in Google Drive.
 It is also not available for users in some territories.